Middle Finger named “Official Bird” of Ontario highways - The Beaverton

 Experts warn that birdwatchers should hurry if they want to capture these creatures in action.
 “Despite being a flightless bird, they do migrate”, continued Asadi, “Every December, we’ll see plumes on display as entire families get in formation and inch their way to Pearson Airport”.

-“And, if they’re lucky, birders may even witness a remarkable mating ritual where two angry fingers meet on the side of 17 to create a rarely-seen Class C Misdemeanour.”
+“And, if they’re lucky, birders may even witness a remarkable mating ritual where two angry fingers meet on the side of Highway 17 to create a rarely-seen Class C Misdemeanour.”

 The province also announced future plans to turn all construction zones, the species’ favoured nesting grounds, into protected habitats.
-“Effective early next week, all in these areas will cease”, shared a Ford government rep. “By leaving half-finished pockets of ambiguous signage and detours, we will ensure the success of this species for generations to come”.
+“Effective early next week, all work in these areas will cease”, shared a Ford government rep. “By leaving half-finished pockets of ambiguous signage and detours, we will ensure the success of this species for generations to come”.